-There are certain things which can bring on fatigue.
+There are certain things that can bring on fatigue.
 When you know what these things are for you, fatigue is easier to either deal with or avoid completely.
 Some of the most common triggers can be a hot day, humid weather, a hot bath, over-exertion, over-tiredness, a heavy meal, smoking and stress.
-Fatigue can also be one of the major symptoms of a food allergy.

 Fatigue in MS is thought to be caused by many factors.
-There are two distinct types of fatigue – primary and secondary (4).
+There are two distinct types of fatigue – primary and secondary.

 Secondary fatigue is not directly caused by MS itself, but where the body tries to compensate for other symptoms caused by MS. For example, sleep disturbance can be common due to spasms, pain or bladder problems.
 This will contribute to MS-related fatigue.
 Side effects from medications, stress, depression and other symptoms can all cause secondary fatigue.

 A range of modifiable lifestyle factors including diet, exercise, supplementation (including omega 3), alcohol intake and drug treatment were looked at in a large study.
-The study strongly suggests that these factors should be considered when creating a preventative medical approach to managing MS-related fatigue (6).
+The study strongly suggests that these factors should be considered when creating a preventative medical approach to managing MS-related fatigue.

 It is very important to listen to your body.
 If you need to rest, then rest.
 If you know you have a really busy day coming up – a day out, a wedding or something that is going to take a lot of energy – make sure you rest well for a couple of days leading up to it.